 Jasmine

-Jasmine (Jasminum officinale) is a lovely deciduous climber that forms dense cover if grown up a trellis.
+Jasmine (Jasminum officinale) is a lovely deciduous climber that forms dense cover if grown up on a trellis.
 It has rich green leaves and white, scented flowers in summer – ideal grown near a seating area.
 Cut back after flowering to keep it within bounds.

 Jasminum officinale